 - Understand that excused absences include sickness, graded school events, or those discussed with the instructor prior to class.
 Excused absences should be sent in via email) to the instructor Deacon Marques Silva and Ms. Katherine Aguilar using the email firstname.lastname@example.org.

 - Come prepared with:

-- Bible (provided by instructor),
+- Textbook (provided by instructor),

-- Credo prayer book (provided by the instructor),
+- Bible (provided by instructor), and

 - Spiral to take notes in (provide by student).